Generic Name: levorphanol (lee-VOR-fa-nole)

 - Use levorphanol tablets with caution in the ELDERLY because they may be more sensitive to its effects.

-- Levorphanol tablets is not recommended for use in CHILDREN younger than 18 years of age.
+- Levorphanol tablets are not recommended for use in CHILDREN younger than 18 years of age.
 Safety and effectiveness in this age group have not been confirmed.

 When used for long periods of time or at high doses, levorphanol tablets may not work as well and may require higher doses to obtain the same effect as when originally taken.
 This is known as TOLERANCE.
 Talk with your doctor if levorphanol tablets stops working well.
 Do not take more than prescribed.